AdaCore/training_material/courses/ada_essentials/140_access_types/01-introduction.rst

 ---------------------

 * A memory-addressed object is called an :dfn:`access type`
-* Objects are associated to :dfn:`pools` of memory
+* Objects are associated with :dfn:`pools` of memory

-  - With different allocation / deallocation policies
+  - Different allocation / deallocation policies
-  - So each access type is unique - no conversion possible
+  - Each access type is unique - no conversion possible

 * Access objects are **guaranteed** to always be meaningful

-  - In the absence of :ada:`Unchecked_Deallocation`
+  - So long as :ada:`Unchecked_Deallocation` is not used
-  - And if pool-specific
+  - And when tied to a specific memory pool

 -------------------------------
 Access Types Can Be Dangerous